dbasin5/Crossword-Editor/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Crossword Editor

+## Basic Functionality

+The Crossword Editor allows you to build out a customized crossword for others to enjoy!
+Here's some key features I built out:
+* Design your grid by switching between black and white squares with a single click
+* Type letters directly into each square — with smart keyboard navigation, auto-tab, and backspace handling
+* Write and organize clues in a dedicated side panel that updates live with your grid
+* See real-time pattern validation so your puzzles are structurally solid
+  * More specifically, I use standard unwritten crossword rules here - each word has to be 3+ letters in length
+* Export your crossword to the iPuZ format, where you can add a custom title, author, and clues
+  * Here's [an example site](https://viresh-ratnakar.github.io/exolve-player.html) where you can upload your ipuz for printing and/or playing

+## Coming Soon

+* Save drafts of your crossword to a database to come back to later
+* More options for the shape of your crossword + adding themed entries and rhebus squares
+* Linking out puzzles to friends directly
+* Better mobile UI

 ## Available Scripts

-In the project directory, you can run:
+Here's some documentation from Create-react-app on basic scripts that are available for you to use in this directory:

-### `npm start`
+* `npm start`

-Runs the app in the development mode.\
+  * Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`
+* `npm test`

-Launches the test runner in the interactive watch mode.\
+  * Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+* `npm run build`

-Builds the app for production to the `build` folder.\
+  * Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).